SeiryuZ/HemeWeb/documents/evaluation/README.md

    The way the web interface allow these feture is by allowing job to come from previous job or other people's experiment file.

-  Reproduce simulation from previous
+  Reproduce previous simulation

   ![Previous simulation](../resources/images/evaluation/reproduce_previous.png "Previous Simulation")

-  or Reproduce simulation from others
+  or Reproduce other people's simulation

   ![Other people's simulation](../resources/images/evaluation/reproduce_other.png "Other people's Simulation")